adrgautier/soit/README.md

 ## Array utils

-Because the *Soit* instance is **iterable**, you can access the corresponding array :
+Because the *Soit* instance is **iterable**, you can access the corresponding array:
 ```ts
 const colors = Array.from(isColor);
 ```

-You may prefer this syntax :
+You may prefer this syntax:
 ```ts
 const colors = [...isColor];
 ```